‘’Winter is coming’’,

 the snow blower is one of those tools to look out for during this period, and

-if you are a newbie to this tool or rather do not know how to start this tool, sit back and relax let us take one of your problems away from your hands with this article.
+if you are a newbie to this tool or rather do not know how to start a snow blower, sit back and relax let us take one of your problems away from your hands with this article.

 A snow blower is a useful tool, and by its name, it is a simple guess what this machine does.